Mammoth Resources (CVE:MTH) Stock Price Down 16.7% – What’s Next?

 Mammoth Resources Corp.
-(CVE:MTH – Get Free Report)’s share price fell 16.7% during mid-day trading on Wednesday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
-300,000 shares changed hands during mid-day trading, an increase of 205% from the average session volume of 98,295 shares.
+(CVE:MTH – Get Free Report)’s stock price traded down 16.7% during trading on Wednesday .
+The company traded as low as C$0.05 and last traded at C$0.05.
+300,000 shares were traded during trading, an increase of 205% from the average session volume of 98,295 shares.
 The stock had previously closed at C$0.06.

 About Mammoth Resources